stitchdata/docs/_destinations/redshift/remove-database-integration-columns-redshift.md

 In this example, we’ll show you how to remove the unwanted columns using `pg_dump` from the command line.
 We marked everything you’ll need to define yourself in square brackets `[like this]`.

-{% include note.html content="If any new data is detected for the deleted column, Stitch will recreate the column in your data warehouse." %}
+{% include note.html type="single-line" content="If any new data is detected for the deleted column, Stitch will recreate the column in your data warehouse." %}

 First, you’ll grab a full definition of your target table and then create the new table structure, removing the unwanted column(s):